icefoxen/world_id/README.md

  * Create identities, create public/private keys, serialize/deserialize them both
  * Add identities to IPFS, retrieve them again
  * Sign messages with priv key, verify them with the ID retrieved from IPFS.
+ * Publish a new id, replacing an old one, signed with the old one's private key

 ## To do

- * Publish a new id, replacing an old one, signed with the old one's private key
+ * Check expiration and creation dates for validity and such.
  * Take an ID with a link to a previous old one and verify that the signature is valid
  * Sign someone else's cert with your own... somehow.
  * Encryption/decryption?  ring doesn't seem to do this...  :/